garex/puppet-tools/README.md

 Script will ask you some SSH-specific questions and then you are done.
 Now just change your puppet modules & main module and apply changes.

+#### Defaults

+You can skip userName and puppetColor variables as they are replaced by defaults.
+Also when we dont' have specified userName on remote host, then we will add it during initial install.

 ### Apply

 Apply is easy: